Neomusotima conspurcatalis

 Genomic Resources

 Near -level assembly available (G3: Genes, Genomes, Genetics 2025).
-Genome reveals highly conserved synteny across Crambidae and significant expansions in odorant receptor gene potentially involved in of fern volatiles.
+Genome reveals highly conserved synteny across Crambidae and significant expansions in odorant receptor gene potentially involved in detection of fern volatiles.

 Biological Control History